Henry Clinton (British Army officer, born 1730): Family and marriage

 While Clinton was campaigning with the army in 1761, his father died.
 As the new head of the family, he had to unwind his father's affairs, which included sizable debts as well as arrears in pay.
 Battles he had with the Board of Trade over his father's unpaid salary lasted for years, and attempts to sell the land in the colonies went nowhere; these lands were confiscated during the American Revolution, and even his heirs were unable to recover any kind of compensation for them.
 His mother, who had a history of mental instability and played only a small part in his life, died in August 1767.

 On 12 February 1767, Clinton married Harriet Carter, the daughter of landed gentry, and the couple settled into a house in Surrey.
 There is some evidence that the marriage was performed in haste; six months later, the household accounts contain evidence of a son, Frederick.
 Frederick died of an illness in 1774, two years after his mother.
 Although Clinton did not write of his marriage, it was apparently happy.
 The couple produced five children: Frederick, Augusta (1768), William Henry (1769), Henry Jr. (1771), and Harriet (1772).
 Clinton's wife died on 29 August 1772, eight days after giving birth to Harriet.
 It took him over a year to recover from the grief.
 He took his in-laws into his house, and his wife's sisters took over the care of his children.

-His second and third sons later continued the family tradition of high command.
+Post-war service

 Patronage

 Upon the death of the Duke of Newcastle, his patronage was taken up by the latter's nephew and successor Henry Pelham-Clinton.
 Although he was sometimes instrumental in advancing Clinton's career, the new duke's lack of attention and interest in politics would at times work against Clinton.
 Clinton also complicated their relationship by treating the young duke more as an equal than as a noble who should be respected.
 A second patron was King George III's brother the Duke of Gloucester.
 Clinton was appointed Gloucester's Groom of the Bedchamber in 1764, a position he continued to hold for many years.
 However, some of Gloucester's indiscretions left him out of favour at court, and he was thus not an effective supporter of Clinton.